 You can go camping in them.
 You can haul gravel or plywood or take trash to the county dump.
 You can go camping, “mudding,” or just zip down the highway for a grand adventure.
 And you can run a business with a logo emblazoned on the truck’s side.
 Trucks can also combine utility with luxury.

 Upgrading any type of truck can enable it to do more things, work harder and boost its resale value.
 And there’s the pride factor too.
-Lots of truck owners can show how cool their upgraded vehicle is.
+Lots of truck owners can show how cool their upgraded truck accessories is.
 Here are some great suggestions to upgrade your vehicle to get the best functionality and value from it.

 1. Truck Bed Liners